Optimization and Validation of a New Method for the Production of Lipid Nanoparticles for Ophthalmic Application

 *Corresponding author: Rosario Pignatello, Department of Drug Sciences, University of Catania, viale A. Doria, 5, I- 95125 Catania, Italy, E-mail: firstname.lastname@example.org

-Copyright: ©2014 Pignatello R. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: ©2014 Pignatello R, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.